Fentanyl Addiction Treatment in New Jersey

 What are the Signs of Fentanyl Addiction?

-Fentanyl addiction is defined by having a severe dependency on the drug.
+Fentanyl addiction is defined as having a severe dependency on the drug.
 This may also include continued use despite severe consequences.
 Consequences include legal trouble, damaged relationships, and many other interpersonal issues.

 A serious sign that an individual is addicted to fentanyl is experiencing an overdose.
 Since fentanyl is used to treat severe pain, it tends to be highly potent.
 Due to the potency of fentanyl, consuming more than what is prescribed can easily result in an overdose.

 A fentanyl overdose can have fatal consequences if not dealt with immediately.
-A fentanyl overdose can be recognized by depressing breathing and pinpoint pupils.
+An overdose can be recognized by depressing breathing and pinpointing pupils.
 Other symptoms include a faint pulse, loss of coordination, and unconsciousness.
 Fentanyl abuse is not only prevalent but continues to be the

 Those addicted to a drug such as fentanyl will deliberately go out of their way to obtain it.
 For example, one may go “doctor shopping” to obtain additional prescriptions.
 It’s also common for individuals to steal prescriptions or money from friends or family.